 Due to decreased camp sizes for health & safety, we are not offering any discounts for summer camp at this time.
 If you would like to apply for a need-based scholarship, please click here.

 A confirmation email will be sent to you within 72 hours of registration, reserving your child’s place in the camp.
 You will receive an informational email one month before the start of your camp week with additional information.
 If you have any questions or you do not receive your order confirmation, please contact the Education Department at 513-977-2028 or firstname.lastname@example.org.

-Camp sizes will be reduced to allow for appropriate social distancing based on CDC-approved guidelines.
-We will continue to monitor and possibly increase camp sizes if guidelines relax moving forward.
+Camp class sizes will be reduced to allow for appropriate social distancing based on CDC-approved guidelines.
+We will continue to monitor and possibly increase class sizes if guidelines relax moving forward.